 To balance out my midwife life, I go kick boxing and love canoeing and skiing.

 I am also a volunteer with ‘The Safe Motherhood Project’.
 With a very small group of healthcare providers I travel to Guatemala annually to train traditional birth attendants (midwives with no formal training) in birthing skills, risk assessment and emergency skills, in rural areas.
 This is really an important part of my life as I had studied Spanish (and English) in Germany to become a teacher, before my life brought me to midwifery.
-It felt like the circle closed and it makes me so happy to help my colleagues in Guatemala!
+It makes me so happy to help my colleagues in Guatemala!

 In 1998 Midwifery was fully integrated into the BC Medical System.
 Since then pregnant women get to choose whether to receive care from a family doctor OR a registered midwife.
 No referral needed and with no additional cost as Midwifery is covered by your MSP/ BC Health Care Card.